veksha/cuda_codeium/readme/readme.txt

   3. Copy token to clipboard, paste it to CudaText dialog which asks for it.
   Now you should be logged in.
 Server executable will be downloaded and started automatically.

+To automatically start Codeium use "Toggle: log in on startup" command.
+"TAB completion" mode can be enabled with `tab_completion` option in config, use `Codeium: Config` command.
-Do not forget to set hotkey for `Codeium: Get completions` command.
+Also you can set hotkey for `Get completions` command.
 For example Alt+\.
+This will give a list of completions.
 For chatting with AI, use command `Codeium: Chat...`

 Enjoy!